prankard/testdocs/docs/features/Logger.md

 }
 ```

-The best thing about the logger is the potential to connect to other API's or visually for those hard to debug issues.
+The best I personally like about the logger is the potential to connect to other API's or a visual log for those hard to debug issues.

 From here
 ------------